BenConstable9/ECMM427-Group-Development-Project-EconPlaza-Mirror/docs/technical/content/en/index.md

 This technical documentation describes the structure of the frontend and backend and some key technical parts.

-This is a brief set of documentation, the code is documented with comments, doc strings and README.md files throughout to make it easy to extend.
+This is a brief set of documentation; the code is documented with comments, doc strings and README.md files throughout to make it easy to extend.
 This documentation is not meant to replicate these comments - please refer to the source code to see additional documentation.
 Additionally, industry standard programming practices are used which aids understanding.

 <alert type="info">